MrEbbinghaus/mrebbinghaus.github.com/posts/cooperative-proposals-hcii22.md

 <p>The clear difference in the results of the two experimental groups
 reinforces our belief that the perceived fairness of a voting system used is a key determinant of satisfaction with the process and outcome of a process in our application.
-We accept <a href="#hyp:satisfaction" data-reference-type="ref" data-reference="hyp:satisfaction">2</a>.
+We accept <a href="#hyp:satisfaction" data-reference-type="ref" data-reference="hyp:satisfaction">Hypothesis 2</a>.
 This should therefore be considered and investigated in further research.</p>
 </section>
 <section class="footnotes footnotes-end-of-section" role="doc-endnotes">